-- Accommodation managers in education may need to be on call for emergencies.
-Student vacation time may be busy, as halls of residence may provide accommodation and facilities for outside lets, tourists and conferences.
-It may therefore be difficult to take holidays at this time.
+- If working in education, you may be on call for emergencies.
+Student vacation time may be busy, as many halls of residence provide accommodation and facilities for outside lets, tourists and conferences.

-- The work can be stressful, especially in hotels on changeover days and at weekends.
-In education, the workload varies according to the time of year, for example the start of the academic year is exceptionally busy when housing incoming students.
+- The work can be challenging, for example in hotels on changeover days and at weekends or at the start of the academic year when housing incoming students.

 - Opportunities are available throughout the country.
-Many organisations, particularly within the hotel and leisure sector, have opportunities to work overseas.
+Some organisations, particularly within the hotel and leisure sector, have opportunities to work overseas.

-Entry without a degree or HND is possible, for example, via an advanced-modern apprenticeship or by training on the job.
-In these situations, it is likely that you will start at a lower level and then work your way up to a management position.
+You can also become an accommodation manager via an apprenticeship, for example in hospitality management, or through training on the job.
+In these cases, you're likely to start at a lower level and work your way up to a management position.

-A pre-entry postgraduate qualification is not necessary, although relevant qualifications are available, such as a Postgraduate Diploma or MSc in Hospitality Management or an MBA.
-These qualifications may aid entry into a higher-level role.
+A postgraduate qualification isn't required, although there are relevant courses available, for example a Postgraduate Diploma or MSc in Hospitality Management or an MBA.
+Search for postgraduate courses in tourism, hospitality and event management.

 You will need to show:

 - strong communication skills

 - the ability to motivate people, delegate tasks and work as part of a wider team

 - IT skills and familiarity with databases and spreadsheets for data analysis